tjohnston-softdev/maze-graph-pathfinding/readme.md

 ## Getting Started
 After downloading the project, open a terminal inside the root folder and run `npm install`.
 Afterwards, run `node maze` to confirm that the program has been installed and to see a list of supported commands.

-For example, the command `node maze map-absolute ./examples/absolute/input.txt dsktra` to perform Dijkstra pathfinding on a maze text file.
+For example, the command `node maze map-absolute ./examples/absolute/input.txt dsktra` performs Dijkstra pathfinding on a maze text file.
 The program will then produce a file `graph.html` in the root directory.

 Example maze images have been generated using Kees Meijer's [Maze Generator](https://keesiemeijer.github.io/maze-generator/)